ThomasWongMingHei/QT_Engineering/README.md

 System Design Specifications:

-Recent projects:

-QT-Database: Automating update of cloud database of historical prices of various asset classes
+Overall projects scope

+QT-Database: Integrated data management of pricing and fundamental data from various sources

+QT-Analytics: An integrated platform to build proprietary quantitative models and trading strategies leveraging various kinds of Python technologies.

 QT-Risk: Real-time risk monitoring system for real and virtual portfolios of the fund

-QT-Analytics: An integrated platform to build proprietary quantitative models and trading strategies leveraging various kinds of Python technologies.

-Tentative Projects:
+Ongoing projects

 Data Services:

-Download and store data from various data provider: IEX, Alpha Vantage, Quandl, Tiingo, Bloomberg
+Download and store data from various data provider: IEX, Alpha Vantage, Quandl, Bloomberg

 Database design: Schema design for pricing and fundamental database in Arctic and MongoDB

-Web Application:

-Display real-time and delayed price data from RESTful API providers and internal database

-Examples on caching and callback calculation nodes on web application (SecDB style design)

 Back-testing:

 Enhancement of Quantopian backtester(zipline) with MongoDB/Arctic data bundle

 Enhancement of Backtrader with MongoDB and new data class to create multi-asset strategy backtester, initial plans: equities, FX and futures, ETFs long-term plans: options and bonds

 Trading models:

 Strategies and trading signal for Quantopian, Quant-connect and Quantatics platform

-Workflow design:

-Workflow of retriving data from bloomberg terminal

-Database updates (daily)

-Automated process status report through Slack
+Web Application:

+Display real-time and delayed price data from RESTful API providers and internal database

+Examples on caching and callback calculation nodes on web application (SecDB style design)